PinkyCodeMaster/iCandy-Design/README.md

-# Eye Candy Design Web Developer Trial
+# iCandy Design Web Developer Trial

 ## Project Overview

-This project is a responsive web page created as part of a technical trial for a web developer position at Eye Candy Design.
+This project is a responsive web page created as part of a technical trial for a web developer position at iCandy Design.
 The task was to replicate a provided visual design using HTML and Tailwind CSS, ensuring both desktop and mobile responsiveness.

 ## Technologies Used